History of Fenway Park

 - Autography Alley is located within one of the Red Sox team shops and a place you will often find former Red Sox greats signing autographs.

 - Green Monster seats are among the best views out of any stadium in baseball.
 While these are perhaps the most expensive seats in all of baseball, if you are planning a one-time trip to Fenway Park, this is the best place to sit.

 Fenway Park Food

-- Taste of Fenway- Taste of Fenway is a place where you can find almost any type of food in Fenway.
+- Taste of Fenway - Taste of Fenway is where you can find almost any type of food in Fenway.
 A Taste of Fenway rotates some of the best culinary items in the park and offers those during each game.

-- State Street Pavilion Club- The State Street Pavilion is our pick for the best of the upscale restaurants at Fenway Park.
-While it does have upscale food for Fenway, it also offers a pizza and Panini station for those who like the traditional ballpark food.
+- State Street Pavilion Club - The State Street Pavilion is our pick for the best of the upscale restaurants at Fenway Park.
+While it has upscale food for Fenway, it also offers a pizza and Panini station for traditional ballpark food.

 Not enough can be said about the greatness and overall feel of Fenway Park.
-Besides Wrigley Field, Fenway Park is the only other ballpark where I have personally got the chills when I entered.
-The history of this park, along with the feel is the best in the league and unmatched.
+Besides Wrigley Field, Fenway Park is the only other ballpark where I had personally got the chills when I entered.
+The history of this park and the feel are the best in the league and unmatched.